cewitte/learn-mojo/README.md

 # Thank you notes

-Thank you [@elliotarlege](https://www.youtube.com/channel/UCjlt_l6MIdxi4KoxuMjhYxg) and [freeCodeCamp](https://www.freecodecamp.org) for the great Mojo video introduction.
+Thank you [Elliot Arledge](https://github.com/Infatoshi) and [freeCodeCamp](https://www.freecodecamp.org) for the great Mojo video introduction.

 ---
 Made with :heart: by Carlos Eduardo Witte.